Friends of the Deaf Community Center (Philadelphia, Pa.) Records

 Council of Jewish Women.
 Seder tefilot Yiśraʼel: Prayer-book for Jewish deaf.
 Philadelphia: Council [of] Jewish Women, 1919.

 Collection processed and finding aid prepared in 1975 by J. Findberg.
 Subsequent accessions added and finding aid revised according to contemporary archival standards in 2012 by Jessica M. Lydon, Project Archivist.
+Finding aid reformatted and patron and administrative information updated in February 2020.

 The following headings have been used to index the description of this collection in Temple University’s electronic catalog: